Citation, DOI, disclosures and article data

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 Acrania is a rare lethal congenital anomaly characterized by an absence of the calvaria.

 The estimated incidence is at ~1:1000 pregnancies 4.

 The condition is thought to result from abnormal migration of mesenchymal tissue, which normally covers the cerebral hemispheres.
-The calvarial bones are partially or entirely absent with relative (albeit abnormal) preservation of development of the cerebral hemispheres.
+The calvarial bones are partially or entirely absent, with relative (albeit abnormal) preservation of cerebral hemisphere development.
 A thin membrane surrounds the cerebral hemispheres.

 As the ossification of the fetal cranium begins and accelerates after nine weeks, antenatal ultrasound allows diagnosis from 11 weeks onwards.
-It is important to look specifically for frontal bone ossification in the axial and coronal planes.
+Looking specifically for frontal bone ossification in the axial and coronal planes is important.

 Treatment and prognosis